Sensor network localization has a benign landscape after low-dimensional relaxation: Landscape for all ground truths,

 This section is devoted to proving Theorem~\ref{th:sqrt-n}.
 First, let us summarize what we have already shown (combining Lemmas~\ref{lemmaCNSD}, \ref{derivationdescent} and~\ref{traceP}).
 Let $\pt$ be full rank and 2-critical for $\fu$.
 For all $u \in \ker(V^\top \gtgram V)$ (a subspace of dimension at least $\dimopt - \dimgt$), we have

 where $P \succeq 0$ with $\trace(P) \leq b$, and

 Our approach is to show that $M := - a P + b P^2 + n P^3$ restricted to $\ker(V^\top \gtgram V)$ has at least one negative eigenvalue.
-We then choose $u$ to be the corresponding eigenvector and this will contradict inequality~\eqref{2criticalityconsequence}, showing that if $\pt$ is 2-critical then it cannot be full rank.
+We then choose $u$ to be the corresponding eigenvector (which corresponds to a descent direction in $\nabla^2 g(Z)$).
+This will contradict inequality~\eqref{2criticalityconsequence}, showing that if $\pt$ is 2-critical then it cannot be full rank.
 We then invoke Lemma~\ref{rankdeficiency} to conclude $\pt$ must be a global minimizer of $\fu$.